5 Fun Things to do in Plymouth County, Massachusetts

 Take a look at 5 of my favorite things to do while visiting Plymouth!

 1. Take a Whale Watching Tour

 A Whale Watching tour is my number 1 must-do when visiting Plymouth.
 Massachusetts is one of the best places in the world to whale watch.
-My experience aboard the Captain John Boat Tour was fun and educational.
-This really is a fantastic tour with a great tour guide, with many up close sightings of humpback whales along the way, and fabulous views of the ocean along the way!
+My experience aboard the Captain John Boat Tour was both fun and educational.
+This really is a fantastic tour.
+The guides are fantastic and will point out whale sightings and attempt to get a closer look.
+Get your camera ready for up close sightings of humpback whales, as well as fabulous views of the ocean along the way!
 Sightings are guaranteed, so don’t worry, you get to come back for free if there are no sightings.
 Frequently scan Groupon for special deals!

 Most of the major historical sites in town are located within walking distance of each other.
 Park for free in the Burial Hill Cemetery parking lot and start moving!
 Some of the biggest highlights in town which you must make room for include Plymouth Rock, the Mayflower replica, 1st Parish Church, Leyden St.(the first in America), Burial Hill, and the National Monument to the Forefathers (you may have to drive to this one).
 Also be sure to sign up for a ghost tour with Plymouth Night Tour – this tour will take you through the most haunted places in Plymouth.
 You will even get to walk through creepy Burial Hill cemetery at night!
 The tour is super fun – you will hear spooky stories about local hauntings and also get to test out EMF ghost hunting equipment!